bbglab/oncodrivefml/docs/source/method.rst

 as they do not have only one change but multiple and their effect can comprise the rest of the gen.

-See :mod:`oncodrivefml.executores.indels` to find details.
+See :mod:`oncodrivefml.executors.indels` to find details.